ricdezen/nameless_language/README.md

 # Nameless Language

 I am currently reading a very nice book called [Crafting Interpreters](https://craftinginterpreters.com/).
-In this repository is the code for my version of Lox, which is just the one in the book but commented by me as I go.
+In this repository is the code for my version of *clox*, which is going to initially be just the one in the book but commented by me as I go.

-I will take inspiration from the book's exercises to further develop the language, until it becomes worthy of a name.
+I already read the whole book.
+I found it very interesting.
+I am planning to try to implement a fully functional language.
+It will take quite some time, but I have a list of features in mind.
+Nothing special, I just want to learn things.

 Reached chapter 15.3